greglobinski/react-custom-share/docs/content/pages/2--share-block/index.md

 ## Description

-`ShareBlock` is a core `react-custom-share`'s component.
+`ShareBlock` is a base `react-custom-share`'s component.

-It renders a one or more share buttons inside a `div` container.
+It renders one or more share buttons inside a `div` container.

 ## Usage